-- 21 The steps to be taken to set or review fees under the Framework are: - Determine whether the body is covered by the Framework (see section $\underline{\mathbf{A}}$); - Decide or re-assess which Framework group the body fits into (see section \underline{D}); - Determine which level within the group is most appropriate by "scoring" the body according to the factors listed (see section D); - Decide on the appropriate fee (see section \underline{D}) referring particularly to paragraph $\underline{30}$ regarding factors to be considered in setting fees; - If the fee is being set for the first time, the fee setting authority approves the fee within the applicable Framework fee range (note section F regarding reviewing fees), and within other guidance contained in the Framework.
+- 21 The steps to be taken to set or review fees under the Framework are: - Determine whether the body is covered by the Framework (see section A); - Decide or re-assess which Framework group the body fits into (see section D); - Determine which level within the group is most appropriate by "scoring" the body according to the factors listed (see section D); - Decide on the appropriate fee (see section \underline{D}) referring particularly to paragraph $\underline{31}$ regarding factors to be considered in setting fees; - If the fee is being set for the first time, the fee setting authority approves the fee within the applicable Framework fee range (note section F regarding reviewing fees), and within other guidance contained in the Framework.
 If the fee-setting authority wishes to set the fee outside the Framework, an exception must be sought, unless a standing exception has been approved.
-Please refer to section F for guidance on setting fees outside the Framework; - If the fee is being reviewed (note section F regarding reviewing fees), the chief executive or governance board of the agency, may agree to fee increases of up to 3% per cent, within the applicable fee range and not more frequently than once a year, for bodies they have established; - For all bodies, the responsible Minister may approve increases of up to 5 percent within the applicable Framework fee range, not more frequently than once a year; - The Minister for the Public Service must be consulted on any increase above 5 percent and may approve fee increases up to 10 percent, and minor and technical changes to fees; - Any increase above 10 percent, or that takes the fee above the applicable Framework fee range, must be referred to APH and Cabinet for consideration; - For guidance on setting fees outside the Framework, please refer to section E; - It is strongly recommended that when existing fees are being reviewed, the above steps be undertaken to re-assess the classification and level of the body; - Note that fees should be increased no more frequently than once a year; - The following flow chart summarises the process to use when setting or reviewing fees.
+Please refer to section E for guidance on setting fees outside the Framework; - If the fee is being reviewed (note section F regarding reviewing fees), the chief executive or governance board of the agency, may agree to fee increases of up to 3 percent per cent, within the applicable fee range and not more frequently than once a year, for bodies they have established; - For all bodies, the responsible Minister may approve increases of up to 5 percent within the applicable Framework fee range, not more frequently than once a year; - The Minister for the Public Service must be consulted on any increase above 5 percent and may approve fee increases up to 10 percent, and minor and technical changes to fees; - Any increase above 10 percent, or that takes the fee above the applicable Framework fee range, must be referred to APH and Cabinet for consideration; - For guidance on setting fees outside the Framework, please refer to section E; - It is strongly recommended that when existing fees are being reviewed, the above steps be undertaken to re-assess the classification and level of the body; - It is recommended that regular fee reviews are caried out, applying incremental increases under the delegations above; - Note that fees should be increased no more frequently than once a year; - The following flow chart summarises the process to use when setting or reviewing fees.
 Other sections of the Framework should be read in addition to the summary chart as they provide more detailed advice about the process the fee setting authority should follow when setting or reviewing fees: